 2.2 Performance monitoring requires a measurement strategy.
 Data collection, processing, storage and reporting activities supporting the identified global/regional performance metrics are fundamental to the success of performance-based approaches.

 2.3 The air navigation planning and implementation performance framework prescribes reporting, monitoring, analysis and review activities being conducted on a cyclical, annual basis.
 An Air Navigation Reporting Form (ANRF) reflecting selected key performance areas as defined in the Manual on Global Performance of the Air Navigation System (ICAO Doc 9883) has been developed for each ASBU Module.
 The ANRF is a customized tool which is recommended for the application of setting planning targets, monitoring implementation, and identifying challenges, measuring implementation/performance and reporting.
 If necessary, other reporting formats that provide more details may be used but should contain as a minimum the elements described in the ANRF template.
-A sample of the ANRF is provided in Appendix A. A sample Template of a planning table which may be used to show the elements planned in an ICAO region is provided in Appendix B.
+A sample of the ANRF is provided in Appendix A. A sample Template of a planning table which may be used to show the elements planned in an ICAO region is provided in Appendix B. However, it must be noted that the ANRF templates are not used in the ICAO EUR Region.

 REPORTING AND MONITORING RESULTS